 A professional bio is a bit like an auto club card, you may not need it very often, but when you do, you’ll be really glad you have one.
 All professionals and business leaders, from athletes to CFOs to pediatricians to DJs, should have at their disposal a few well-written paragraphs recounting their career accomplishments.
 A brief bio is indispensable for use in social media profiles, company Web sites, press releases, event programs, brochures, book jackets and more.

 So as a PR and marketing copywriter, I’m continually amazed at how many people, even A-list actors and C-level executives, don’t have up-to-date, cleanly written bios at their fingertips.
-And when I ask clients for their bios, to include them in press or marketing materials, they often respond with such a combination of guilt and dread you’d think I’d asked them to tell me their 401k account balance.
+And when I ask clients for their bios, to include them in press or marketing materials, they often respond with such a combination of guilt and dread—you’d think I’d asked them to tell me their 401k account balance.

-- Starting at the beginning: Like resumes, bios should generally start with the present and work backwards chronologically.
+- Starting at the beginning: Like resumes, corporate bios should generally start with the present and work backwards chronologically.
 The reason for this is simple: the purpose of a bio is to describe what sets the subject apart professionally.
 For most people, that’s going to be the major accomplishments of their adult lives—not their formative years.
-Sure, Meryl Streep studied acting at Vassar.
-But so did lots of people.
-No one else has been nominated for 17 Oscars, though.
-That’s why it’s a good idea to begin with a summary statement that includes the subject’s current position or occupation as well as their most significant recent accomplishment.
+Sure, Meryl Streep studied acting at Vassar, but no one else has been nominated for 21 Oscars.
+Begin with a summary statement that includes the subject’s current position or occupation and their most recent accomplishment.
 Example: Robert Smith has served as president of XYZ Corp. since 2009.
 Over the past three years he has overseen the largest revenue growth in the company’s history.

 - TMI: Remember, it’s called a professional bio for a reason.
-No one needs to know about the subject’s childhood nickname, parents’ occupations or favorite color.
-Save that for the memoir—or at least the Wikipedia entry.
-That said, it’s fine to briefly mention a few personal details, such as college and graduate school degrees, charitable activities, hobbies, passions and marital status, in the last sentence or two.
+No one needs to know the subject’s childhood nickname, parents’ occupations or favorite color.
+Save that for the memoir—or the Wikipedia entry.
+It’s fine to briefly mention a few personal details, such as college and graduate school degrees, charitable activities, hobbies, passions and marital status, in the last sentence or two.
 Example: Richardson is a past chairman of the Save the Snail Campaign.
 A graduate of Howard University, he is an avid skier.
 He lives with his wife and two children in Pittsburgh.

 - Lying: A bio should never include fabricated accomplishments, awards, titles or positions.
-Besides the obvious moral issue, false claims are easy to disprove in the digital age and the potential fallout from getting caught in a lie far outweighs any benefits of exaggerating one’s achievements.
+Besides the obvious moral issue, false claims are easy to disprove in the digital age (Google), and the potential fallout from getting caught in a lie far outweighs any benefits of exaggerating one’s achievements.

 - Quotes: A short bio is not the place for personal statements about the subject’s inspirations, life philosophy or artistic vision.
 Nor is it the place for review blurbs or client testimonials.

-Avoid these mistakes and you’ll never find yourself stranded by the side of the road wishing you had a better bio.
+Avoid these mistakes, and you’ll never find yourself stranded by the side of the road wishing you had a better bio.

 Andrew Hindes is president of Los Angeles-based PR and marketing copywriting firm The In-House Writer as well as a sought-after business writing coach and instructor.
 He can be reached at [email protected].
 You can follow him on Twitter @inhousewriter.